Sale is Ending soon!

 Could coffee creamer be the secret to the best-tasting matcha drinks you've ever tasted?
 Let's find out in today's post!

-I always try to come up with a way to make my tea better with techniques from coffee or vice versa.
+I always try to come up with a way to make my tea better with techniques from coffee, or vice versa.

 Here is a discovery from one of my little trials: using coffee creamer for matcha.
-Putting creamer in my matcha dishes when my friends come over is one of my favorite, little secret recipes.
+Putting creamer in my matcha dishes when my friends come over is one of my favorite little secret recipes.
 I hope you enjoy it as much as I do!

 First of all, what is coffee creamer?

 Coffee creamer, for the most part, comes from cows but has a higher butterfat content than regular milk.
-After a cow’s milk is taken, the butterfat is separated using a device called a separator to separate out the content of milk into higher or lower butterfat.
+After a cow’s milk is taken, the butterfat is separated using a device called a separator to separate out the content of the milk into higher or lower butterfat.
 Creamer is the result of this process.

 Historic Milk Separator